pomm-project/Cli/README.md

 The inspect command use the `Foundation.Inspector` to display informations about the database structure.

+ * inspect:database - Get schemas in a database.
+ * inspect:schema   - Get relations informations in a schema.
  * inspect:relation - Get information about a relation.
- * insepct:schema   - Get relations informations in a schema.

  ```
 $ ./bin/pomm.php inspect:schema my_db_config